wimdetroyer/study-notes/java-concurrency-in-practice.md

 It is done within the confines of a _synchronized_ block.

-If a synchronized keyword is placed in the method signature, then this is shorthand for a synchronized block but wrapped to the entire method with the current object as the lock.
+If a synchronized keyword is placed in the method signature, then this is shorthand for a synchronized block but wrapped to the entire method with the **current object as the lock**.
 We can also pass another reference as the lock.

-These locks act as _mutexes_ or mutual exclusion locks: **At most one thread can hold the key to the lock** . if thread A currently has the lock on some operation Z, thread B must wait until thread A _releases_ this lock (and vice versa).
+These locks act as _mutexes_ or mutual exclusion locks: **At most one thread can hold the key to the lock** . if thread A currently has the lock because it is busy doing executing a method Z, thread B must wait until thread A _releases_ this lock (and vice versa).
 Bad locking policies can cause _liveness_ issues as already mentioned (for instance deadlocking if thread A waits for B and thread B waits for A, eternally)

 #### Re-entrancy

-Locks are re-entrant: meaning that within the same thread, a method can be called multiple times, where a counter is incremented by 1 for each time an operation is pending within that thread.
+Locks are re-entrant: meaning that if a thread holds a lock, within the same thread, methods can be called multiple times, where a counter is incremented by 1 for each time an operation is pending within that thread.

-For example, if we have a method foo and a thread A calls it 3 times, it will have to wait until the execution is done 3 times for the lock counter to be zero. then and only then will the method be opened up for access to another thread.
+For example, if we have a method foo and a thread A calls it 3 times, it will have to wait until the execution is done 3 times for the lock counter to be zero. then and only then will the object be opened up for access to another thread.
 This means locks are implemented on a **per thread** basis instead of on a **per invocation** basis.

 ## Chapter 3 - Sharing objects